-This section is devoted to define and prove the fundamental notions and properties concerning singular constant curvature Lorentzian surfaces.

-\subsection{Constant curvature Lorentzian surfaces}
+\section{Constant curvature Lorentzian surfaces}

-As a preparation to consider singular structures, we first focus in this subsection on regular ones.
-We define the main Lorentzian notions that will be used throughout the text, and introduce the two $2$-dimensional Lorentzian homogeneous spaces as well as the surfaces modelled on them.
+As a preparation to consider singular surfaces, we first recall in this preliminary section the necessary background on regular Lorentzian surfaces that are used throughout the text, and fix some notations and conventions.

-\subsubsection{Lorentzian surfaces, time and space-orientation, and lightlike foliations}
+\subsection{Lorentzian surfaces, time and space-orientation, and lightlike foliations}

 A quadratic form is said \emph{Lorentzian} if it is non-degenerate and of signature $(1,n)=(-,+,\dots,+)$.
 A \emph{Lorentzian metric} of class $\cc^k$ on a manifold $M$ is a $\cc^k$ field $\mu$ of Lorentzian quadratic forms on the tangent bundle of $M$.
-Usually, we will denote by $g=g_\mu$ the bilinear form associated to $\mu$, so that $\mu(u)=g(u,u)$.
+Usually, we denote by $g=g_\mu$ the bilinear form associated to $\mu$, so that $\mu(u)=g(u,u)$.
 Observe that if $\mu$ is a Lorentzian metric on a surface $S$, then $-\mu$ is also a Lorentzian metric on $S$.
-Any Lorentzian vector space $(V,q)$ (or tangent space of a Lorentzian manifold) is decomposed according to the sign of $q$, $u\in V$ being called: \begin{enumerate} \item \emph{spacelike} if $q(u)>0$, \item \emph{timelike} if $q(u)<0$, \item \emph{lightlike} if $q(u)=0$, \item \emph{causal} is $q(u)\leq0$, \item and \emph{definite} if it is timelike or spacelike. \end{enumerate} These denominations of \emph{signatures} of vectors in Lorentzian tangent spaces will be used in the natural compatible way for line fields and curves.
+Any Lorentzian vector space $(V,q)$ (or tangent space of a Lorentzian manifold) is decomposed according to the sign of $q$, $u\in V$ being called: \begin{enumerate} \item \emph{spacelike} if $q(u)>0$, \item \emph{timelike} if $q(u)<0$, \item \emph{lightlike} if $q(u)=0$, \item \emph{causal} is $q(u)\leq0$, \item and \emph{definite} if it is timelike or spacelike. \end{enumerate} These denominations of \emph{signatures} of vectors in Lorentzian tangent spaces are used in the natural compatible way for line fields and curves.

 A \emph{time-orientation} on a Lorentzian surface $(S,\mu)$ is a continuous choice among one of the two connected components of the cone $\mu_x^{-1}(\R_-)\setminus\{0\}$ of non-zero timelike vectors, which is called the \emph{future} cone.
-We will also talk without distinction of the associated \emph{future causal} cone, closure of the future timelike one, and use the obvious similar notion of \emph{space-orientation} in a Lorentzian surface (namely a continuous choice among one of the two connected components of $\mu_x^{-1}(\R_+)\setminus\{0\}$).
+We also talk without distinction of the associated \emph{future causal} cone, closure of the future timelike one, and use the obvious similar notion of \emph{space-orientation} in a Lorentzian surface (namely a continuous choice among one of the two connected components of $\mu_x^{-1}(\R_+)\setminus\{0\}$).
 Not any Lorentzian surface bears a time-orientation, and it is said \emph{time-orientable} if it does.
-An orientable Lorentzian surface is time-orientable if, and only if it is space-orientable.
+An orientable Lorentzian surface is time-orientable if and only if it is space-orientable.